 Looks like it is becoming a positive trend with watchmakers all over the world (and especially those based in Switzerland) releasing their new timepieces in pairs.
 Designed for men and women and speaking the same design language, they usually only differ in size of their bodies and the movements that power them in order to maintain the same basic proportions.
-The new Maurice Lacroix Les Classiques Tradition collection belongs to this breed of timekeepers.
+The new Maurice Lacroix Les Classiques Tradition collection belongs to this new breed of timekeepers.

 According to the brand’s official press release, the dress watch comes in two sizes: a larger 38 millimeters for men and more compact 28 millimeters for ladies.